masamitsu-murase/seven_zip_ruby/README.md

 ## Releases

 * 1.2.*
-  Bug fix.
+  - Fixed cosmetic bugs.
 * 1.1.0
-  Raise error when wrong password is specified.
+  - Fixed a bug.
+Raises an exception when wrong password is specified.
 * 1.0.0
-  Initial release.
+  - Initial release.